What is Capacitance - the basics

-- tutorial about the basics of capacitance and capacitors - how they work and what they are.
+- tutorial about the basics of capacitance what is it and how capacitors work in electrical and electronic circuits.

 Capacitance is one of the most important effects used in electronics.
 Along with this the associated components - capacitors are widely used, the second most widely used component.

 Capacitors find uses in virtually every form of electronics circuit from analogue circuits including amplifiers and power supplies through to oscillators, integrators and many more.
 Capacitors are also used in logic circuits, primarily for providing decoupling to prevent spikes and ripple on the supply lines which could cause spurious triggering of the circuits.

 What is capacitance

 Capacitance is the ability to store electric charge.
 In its simplest form a capacitor consists of two parallel plates or electrodes that are separated from each other by an insulating dielectric.
 It is found that when a battery or any other voltage source is connected to the two plates as shown a current flows for a short time as it charges up.
 It is found that one plate of the capacitor receives an excess of electrons, while the other has too few.
 In this way the capacitor plate or electrode with the excess of electrons becomes negatively charged, while the capacitor electrode becomes positively charged.

 If the battery is removed the capacitor will retain its charge.
 However if a resistor is placed across the plates, a current will flow in the resistor until the capacitor becomes discharged.

 It is necessary to quantify a capacitor in terms of its ability to store charge.
 The basic unit of capacitance is the Farad, named after Michael Faraday.

 The definition of a Farad is: A capacitor has a capacitance of one Farad when a potential difference of one volt will charge it with one coulomb of electricity (i.e. one Amp for one second).